nextgis/docs_ngcom/source/create.rst

    You can also create an account by authorising with your existing social media account.

-After you click "Create account" button, a window will pop up telling you to confirm email address you've indicated in the signup form (see :numref:`confirm_email_pic`):
+After you click the **"Create account"** button, a window will pop up telling you to confirm the email address you've indicated in the signup form (see :numref:`confirm_email_pic`):

 .. figure:: _static/Confirm_email.png
    :name: confirm_email_pic